STRML/mongoose-filter-denormalize/README.md

 # Mongoose-Filter-Denormalize

 Simple filtering and denormalization for Mongoose.
+Useful for REST APIs where you might not want to send entire objects down the pipe.
+Allows you to store sensitive data directly on objects without worrying about it being sent to end users.

 ## Installation